-Amazon surprised pretty much everyone when it annouced that the Fire TV would launch immediately in the US.
 It's currently available to buy and can ship to any State-side address with Amazon's convenient Prime two-day free shipping service.

 Amazon chose to launch its first streaming hardware as a set-top box instead of going with the emerging trend of designing a thumb-drive-sized stick like Chromecast or the Roku Streaming Stick.